Unexpected-Pencil/2143-OOP/Assignments/OOP_Primer/README.md

 #### Objects
 > An object is a specific instance of a class that contains real values instead of variables.
 #### Object Relationships (Association, Aggregation, Composition)
+#### OOP Design Principles
+> The core design principles of OOP are encapsulation, inheritance, polymorphism, and abstraction.
 #### Operator Overloading
 #### Overloading
 #### Polymorphism